-The principal or principal's designee shall conduct a thorough and complete investigation for each report of suspected gang activity.
-The investigation shall be initiated by the principal or the principal's designee within one school day of the report of the incident.
-The principal may appoint additional personnel and request the assistance of law enforcement to assist in the investigation.
-The investigation shall be completed and the written findings submitted to the principal as soon as possible, but not later than five school days from the date of the report of the alleged incident of criminal gang activity.
-Each school within the school corporation shall record the number of investigations disposed of internally and the number of cases referred to local law enforcement, disaggregated by race, ethnicity, age, and gender.
-Each school shall report this information to the school corporation superintendent who shall submit a written report to the Indiana Department of Education by June 1 of each year beginning in 2017.
+The principal or designee shall conduct a thorough and complete investigation for each report of suspected criminal organization activity.

+Each school within the Corporation shall record the number of investigations disposed of internally and the number of cases referred to local law enforcement, disaggregated by race, ethnicity, age, and gender.
+Each school shall report this information to the Superintendent or his or her designee, who shall submit a written report to the Indiana Department of Education by June 1 of each year.